eonx-com/data-engineer-test/readme.md

+# Data Engineer Test

 This is the data set you will be working with, it has been prepared to be ingested in to AWS RedShift, but you many use which ever Database you feel comfortable with.
 It is a simplified model of a small subset of the data that you will be working with at EonX.

 There are two schemas representing two separate projects.
 Key terms:
-rewards - the EonX rewards platform payment_gateway - the EonX payments platform provider - represents a client business ewallet - an electronic wallet which users can add or remove funds to (ie. paypal)
+- rewards - the EonX rewards platform
+- payment_gateway - the EonX payments platform
+- provider - represents a client business
+- ewallet - an electronic wallet which users can add or remove funds to (ie. paypal)

 You are to use these tables to infer a model to produce the following reports.
 The desired output is the SQL to create the models, and the SQL to generate the report data.

 - total number of users registered on the platform.
 - total number of users registered by provider.